The Last Exorcism: Viral campaign

-The Last Exorcism used Chatroulette as the medium of its viral campaign involving a girl who pretends to unbutton her top seductively, then stops and turns into a monster.
+The Last Exorcism used Chatroulette as the medium for its viral campaign, featuring a girl who pretends to unbutton her top seductively, then stops and transforms into a monster.
 At the end, the URL of the film's official website is flashed on screen.

 Home media

 The Last Exorcism was released on DVD and Blu-ray on January 4, 2011.
 The Blu-ray includes the DVD of the film and a digital copy as well.

 Reception

 Critical reception

-The Last Exorcism has received generally positive reviews from critics, garnering a 72% approval rating on review aggregator Rotten Tomatoes based on 161 reviews and an average rating of 6.17/10.
+The Last Exorcism has received generally positive reviews from critics, garnering a 71% approval rating on review aggregator Rotten Tomatoes based on 161 reviews and an average rating of 6.17/10.
 The site's consensus being "It doesn't fully deliver on the chilly promise of its Blair Witch-style premise, but The Last Exorcism offers a surprising number of clever thrills."
 The film received a 63 out of 100 on Metacritic, indicating "generally favorable reviews".
 At Yahoo!
 Movies the film holds a B− based on twelve reviews.

 Jeannette Catsoulis of The New York Times gave the film 4 out of 5 stars and wrote that the film was "An unusually restrained and genuinely eerie little movie perched at the intersection of faith, folklore and female puberty."
 On the other hand, Joe Neumaier of New York Daily News gave the film 1 out of 5 stars and wrote, "Some of Bell's contortionist tricks aren't nearly as frightening as the best moments in Paranormal Activity.
 Or, really, some of the better episodes of Scooby-Doo."